 Any substance that makes you feel good plays with your dopamine system.
-This is the system that motivates you, allows you to feel pleasure, and generally gives you the drive to enjoy life.
+This system motivates you, allows you to feel pleasure, and generally gives you the drive to enjoy life.

 Abusing this system with herbal supplements, drugs, or alcohol can cause problems.
 Over time, you’ll have a hard time enjoying daily activities.
 You’ll also lose your motivation and zest for life.

 This happens when your brain attempts to fight back against the constant bombardment that the dopamine system is experiencing.
 This process is called downregulation.
-It manifests as tolerance to the substances you’re using as well as decreased motivation and mood.
+It manifests as tolerance to the substances you’re using and decreased motivation and mood.

 Your nervous system is essentially forced to adjust its biochemistry to account for the presence of a particular substance to maintain balance.

-Unfortunately, most people don’t have a clue what’s going on in their heads.
-Instead of acknowledging they’ve become addicted, they ramp up the amount of stimulation they’re getting.
+Unfortunately, most people don’t know what’s going on in their heads.
+Instead of acknowledging they’ve become addicted, they ramp up the amount of stimulation they get.